 It is managed through an ad auction system.
 In this system, the bids advertisers place on each term or phrase they set up determines what will appear in search results page rankings.
 Generally speaking, higher bids will show more prominently in results than lower bids, increasing visibility and driving more clicks.
 This is why it’s important for businesses to weigh up the cost of a keyword bid against its potential value for their business when putting together an effective advertising campaign.

-When deciding which phrases businesses should bid on, businesses need to look at factors such as relevance, search volume and cost-effectiveness.
+When deciding which phrases businesses should bid on, businesses need to look at factors such as relevance, search volume, and cost-effectiveness.
 These factors will help inform businesses’ decisions on which terms offer the best return on investment (ROI) when it comes to achieving their desired goals with Google Ads.
+You can also rely on Brisbane’s Google Ads specialists to guide you through this process and optimize your advertising campaigns.
+They have the expertise and knowledge to analyze your target audience, conduct keyword research, and create effective ad campaigns that deliver results.
+With their assistance, you can maximize your ROI and reach your business objectives efficiently.

 At its core, it involves creating targeted ad campaigns that allow advertisers to tailor each campaign’s reach and success towards desired outcomes while staying within set budgets.
 Successful keyword bidding means understanding your business’s objectives, researching relevant terms based on those objectives, setting up meaningful budgets for individual ads and continuously measuring degree of success – all at once.
 With these steps in mind, you can use it to create successful campaigns that can drive valuable traffic towards your business’s website or product pages when carefully managed.